Home

 Rub seasoning mix into and throughout the chicken.
 Place chicken pieces on grill, leaving plenty of room between pieces.
 Flip over pieces about every 5 minutes until done.

-Many chicken recipes for the grill give you a time to count, but it all depends on your grill and how intense the heat is.
+Many grilled chicken recipes give you a time to count, but it all depends on your grill and how intense the heat is.
 Generally I'll say anywhere from 30 minutes to 45 is all it takes, but be sure and check closely that it is done.Let chicken rest for 5 minutes, then serve.

 I hope your results make this become one of your favorite grilled chicken recipes as well.